defold/doc/docs/en/manuals/lua.md

 ## Syntax

-Programs have simple, easy to read syntax.
+Programs have simple, easy-to-read syntax.
 Statements are written one on each line and there is no need to mark the end of a statement.
 You can optionally use semicolons `;` to separate statements.
 Blocks of code are keyword delimited, ending with the `end` keyword.
-Comments can be either block or until the end of the line:
+Comments can be either written in a block or until the end of the line:

 ```lua
 --[[